 How I can change this?

-(For younger children in Reception and Year 1, this can be completed using pictures).
+(In Year 1 and 2 this can be completed using pictures).
 The reflection sheet allows the child to think about their behaviour and accept the consequences of their actions.

 The children will also need to take with them a 'Time Out Slip'.
 Time out should be for a minimum of 10 minutes and a maximum of 30 minutes.
-The time out slip and reflection sheets will be included in the behaviour book with an explanation as to why they were sent out of class.
+The time out slip and reflection sheets will be scanned in to be held on pupil records, with an explanation as to why they were sent out of class.
 Once time out has taken place there should be a few minutes focus time with the teacher/ staff member and the child.
 This provides the child with the right of reply and for the teacher/staff member to make the child aware of the effects of the behaviour and to help them to take responsibility for their actions.
 This focus time should concentrate on what to do next time.

 - (Year 3 Summer Term, Year 4, Year 5 and Year 6)